gwerdshop/gwerdtopia-mc-mod-pack/README.md

 # gwerdtopia-mc-mod-pack

 This is the modpack for the gwerdtopia modded server, the modpack usually updates every day or so

+# installing apps to add mods

 to upload these mods into your mod folder, first you must download forge, the forge installer is already here in "forge-1.18.2-40.2.0-installer (1).jar"

+if you cant open a zip file, download winrar at https://www.win-rar.com/download.html?&L=0

+#

-after you downloaded forge, you should now see it in your minecraft launcher
+once you downloaded forge 1.18, you should now see it in your minecraft launcher